 Status: Concept in development.
-Proposal will be requested from at least two Ride and months of participating in Ride and Drive (if data is available - will depend on program investment level and event producer.
+Proposal will be requested from at least two Ride and Drive event producers.

+Metric: Number of Ride and Drive participants.
+Number of EVs purchased within six months of participating in Ride and Drive (if data is available - will depend on program investment level and event producer.
 Historic average is 12% of Ride and Drive event attendees purchase an EV within six months of the event.)